Nider001/Borderlands-2-rebalance-mod/README.md

 13. Health of main story bosses is increased further
 14. Enemies now have a 30% chance to carry a different weapon type instead of the base one (e.g. Marauders may to use Assault Rifles or Launchers instead of Shotguns).
 Allowed selection of weapon types varies depending on primary weapon
 15. Chubby/Tubby enemies now have a high chance of dropping a random E-tech weapon
-16. Weapon SDU rewards are replaced with a random uncommon weapon reward (the first one) and a random e-tech weapon reward (the second one)
+16. Weapon SDU rewards are replaced with a random uncommon weapon reward (the first one) and a random uncommon class mod (the second one)
+17. All weapons are replaced with their E-tech equivalents on Hero's Pass enemies
-17. Golden Chest is no longer guaranteed to contain purple gear
+18. Golden Chest is no longer guaranteed to contain purple gear
-18. Torgue Vending Machines are no longer allowed to have legendary gear as an item of the day (replaced with purple gear instead)
+19. Torgue Vending Machines are no longer allowed to have legendary gear as an item of the day (replaced with purple gear instead)
-19. Torgue Vending Machines no longer sell weapons (excluding item of the day) and provide free ammo instead
+20. Torgue Vending Machines no longer sell weapons (excluding item of the day) and provide free ammo instead
-20. Bonus enemy stats for extra coop players are significantly reduced
+21. Bonus enemy stats for extra coop players are significantly reduced